Peru at the 2024 Summer Olympics

-Peru is scheduled to compete at the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
+Peru competed at the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
 Since the nation's official debut in 1936, Peruvian athletes have appeared in every edition of the Summer Olympic Games, except for Helsinki 1952.

+Medalists

 Competitors

 The following is the list of number of competitors in the Games.

 Athletics

 Peruvian track and field athletes achieved the entry standards for Paris 2024, either by passing the direct qualifying mark (or time for track and road races) or by world ranking, in the following events (a maximum of 3 athletes each):